Thursday, July 29, 2010 Detailed Auto Topics

-The bathtub shaped curve
+The bathtub-shaped curve

-The length of time it will take to go from b to c is primarily a result of three things:
+The length of time we can remain between B and C is primarily a factor of three things:

-1. Selecting a vehicle
+1. Selecting the right vehicle

 New vehicles lose a lot of value quickly.
 About 25% the first year, 20% the second and 15% the third.
 After that they lose value much more slowly.
 Buying a three-year old vehicle means getting the best price with the lowest risk.
 Even if a vehicle receives very little attention, it will likely be in very good condition after only three years.